Anguish in Myanmar after weekend of 'outrageous' bloodshed - KESQ

 United States President Joe Biden joined a chorus of international condemnation Sunday, saying the situation in Myanmar was “terrible,” and described the actions of the military as “absolutely outrageous.”
 The US has imposed sanctions on several of the generals, including Min Aung Hlaing, and two military-owned conglomerates.
 Biden was asked what the US response would be to the weekend’s atrocities and he said, “We’re working on that now.”

+Thailand has hosted tens of thousands of refugees in nine main camps along its border with Myanmar for three decades, following armed conflicts, human rights abuses and persecution of ethnic minorities by the Myanmar military.

+About 3,000 people fled from Myanmar’s southeastern Karen state over the border to Thailand Sunday, after military jets carried out a bombing raid, according to the Karen Women’s Organization (KWO), which operates within Karen state and refugee camps in Thailand.

-As well as indiscriminate killing of unarmed people, brutal acts were widely reported.
+As well as indiscriminate killing of unarmed people, brutal acts were widely reported over the weekend.
 A 40-year-old Mandalay resident was shot and burned alive by military troops, according to Myanmar Now, which quoted residents and a night guard in the victim’s neighborhood.
 There were also reports of security forces shooting into residential buildings, nighttime raids and arrests, and looting and destruction of private property.

 In a speech during a parade in the capital Naypyidaw Saturday, Min Aung Hlaing said that the military would protect the people and strive for democracy.